-When it comes to low-level laser therapy (LLLT) to treat hair loss, the HairMax LaserComb is the oldest well known product on the market.
+When it comes to the best laser hair growth devices, the HairMax LaserComb is the oldest well known product on the market.
 I briefly covered the company a few years ago when its president Leonard Stillman commented on this blog.
-However, I did not discuss its products at the time.
+However, I did not discuss its hair loss treatment products at the time.

 The LaserComb’s inventor and CEO is David Michaels.
 The first LaserComb device obtained US FDA 501(k) clearance to market for use in male androgenetic alopecia sufferers in 2007.
 Approval for female pattern hair loss patients came in 2011.